MrKnyaz/Deep-Neural-Network/README.md

 Supports minibatches and different optimizers like "gradient", "gradient with momentum" and "adam"

 ### How to use ###
-Model uses data using NxM shape where N - is number of features and M - number of examples.
+Model accepts data using NxM shape, where N is the number of features and M is the number of examples.
 Example:

 layers_dims = [train_X.shape[0], 60, 1]